vuejs/docs/src/guide/migration/props-data.md

 ## 3.x Update

-`propsData` option was removed.
-If you need to pass props to the application instance during its creation, you should use `createApp` second argument:
+The `propsData` option has been removed.
+If you need to pass props to the root component instance during its creation, you should use the second argument of `createApp`:

 ```js
 const app = createApp(